Nathan Jones (Welsh footballer): Luton Town

 Jones continued to take Luton on an upward trajectory during the 2018–19 season, leading the club to second place in League One by January 2019 with the highest number of goals scored.
 Following the dismissal of Gary Rowett, he was linked to the vacant managerial job at Championship club Stoke City in January 2019.
 On 9 January the club announced they had granted Jones permission to speak with Stoke City.
 His departure was announced later the same day and he left Luton with the highest Football League points per game ratio of any manager in their history.

 Stoke City

 Jones was appointed manager of Championship club Stoke City on 9 January 2019 after the club agreed a compensation package with Luton.
 Jones won three matches of the remaining 21 in 2018–19 as Stoke ended in 16th position.
 During the summer transfer window Jones brought in ten new players to build his own squad.
-Stoke made a bad start to the 2019–20 season gaining only a point from the first six matches.
+Stoke made a poor start to the 2019–20 season, gaining only a point from the first six matches.
 Jones was dismissed on 1 November 2019 after winning just two of the first 14 matches of the 2019–20 season.
 Despite his dismissal, Jones later stated that he did not regret leaving Luton to manage Stoke.